Back to Blog

 Best For: Users who work across multiple devices and need consistent blocking everywhere.

-How to Choose the Right Screen Time App
+How to Choose

 If willpower is your problem: Choose unhookd.
 It removes the need for willpower by locking apps by default.

 If you want something gentle: Choose one sec.
-A breathing exercise before each app open is enough for many people.
+A breathing exercise before each open is enough for many people.

 If you use many devices: Choose Freedom.
 Cross-platform blocking closes the device-switching loophole.